 When CICS is connected to DB2, the thread TCB is the open TCB on which the CICS DB2 attachment facility is already running.
 When it needs to run a thread, the CICS DB2 attachment facility associates the open TCB with the DB2 connection control block and thread it wants to use, and the open TCB then runs the thread.
+When the thread is no longer needed, the open TCB dissociates from it, and the DB2 connection control block and thread become available for reuse by another open TCB.

-When the thread is no longer needed, the open TCB dissociates from it, and the DB2 connection control block and thread becomes available for reuse by another open TCB.
+The following general rules apply to thread creation, use, and termination:

-The following general rules apply to thread creation, use, and termination.:
+- When CICS is connected to DB2 and is using open TCBs as the thread TCBs, before an SQL request can be passed to DB2 a thread must be available for the transaction.
+The open TCB associates itself with the thread, and becomes the thread TCB until it dissociates from the thread. - When a thread is created and another transaction with a new authorization ID is reusing a thread, DB2 makes an authorization check for the new authorization ID. - A terminal-oriented transaction typically releases the thread at sync point and end-of-task.
+The thread is not released at sync point if held cursors are open or any modifiable special registers are not in their initial state. - A non-terminal-oriented transaction releases the thread at end-of-task only, unless NONTERMREL=YES is specified in the DB2CONN. - When a transaction releases a thread, the thread can be reused by another transaction that is specifying the same plan and that is defined in the same

-- When CICS is connected to DB2 and is using open TCBs as the thread TCBs, before an SQL request can be passed to DB2, a thread must be available for the transaction.
-The open TCB associates itself with the thread, and becomes the thread TCB until it dissociates from the thread. - When a thread is created and another transaction with a new authorization ID is reusing a thread, DB2 makes an authorization check for the new authorization ID. - A terminal-oriented transaction usually releases the thread at syncpoint and end-of-task.
-The thread is not released at syncpoint if held cursors are open or any modifiable special registers are not in their initial state. - A non-terminal-oriented transaction releases the thread at end-of-task only, unless NONTERMREL=YES is specified in the DB2CONN. - When a transaction releases a thread, the thread can be reused by another transaction specifying the same plan and defined in the same DB2ENTRY.
-Pool threads can be reused by any waiting (queued) transaction specifying the same plan and using a pool thread. - An unprotected thread is terminated immediately it is released, unless another transaction is waiting (queued) for the thread. - A protected thread is terminated if not used during two consecutive purge cycles.
-With default settings, this averages about 45 seconds.
-This value can be modified by the PURGECYCLE parameter of the DB2CONN. - The THREADWAIT parameter defines whether the requests for a thread should be queued, abended, or overflowed to the pool in case of entry thread shortage.
+DB2ENTRY.
+Pool threads can be reused by any waiting (queued) transaction that is specifying the same plan and using a pool thread.